BradleyCodeU/bradleycodeu.github.io/_apcsa/u06a_ar/U06aArrayManipulation/instructions.md

   - In public static void main, print "Half values = " then print the new array.
   - In public static void main, print "The original array is unchanged = " and print the array.

+Part 6:

+  - Mr. Riley created public static int[] oopsAllZeros(int[] myArray) and it successfully returns an array of all zeros.
+There is a problem... a method should NOT mutate an object that is passed in as an argument.
+Please fix Mr. Riley's mistake!